lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

     (<molpher.core.MolpherMol.MolpherMol at 0x7f924d8a9210>, <molpher.core.MolpherMol.MolpherMol at 0x7f924d8a96c0>)
     ()

-In the first step, we created a :class:`~Molpher.Molpher` instance by specifying the molecule to be modified in the first argument of its constructor and the operators to use as a Python list in the second. :class:`~Molpher.Molpher` instances are callable and we need to call them in order to generate morphs.
-The generated morphs are then available by reading the `morphs` property of our :class:`~Molpher.Molpher` instance.
+In the first step, we created a :class:`~.core.morphing.Molpher.Molpher` instance by specifying the molecule to be modified in the first argument of its constructor and the operators to use as a Python list in the second. :class:`~.core.morphing.Molpher.Molpher` instances are callable and we need to call them in order to generate morphs.
+The generated morphs are then available by reading the `morphs` property of our :class:`~.core.morphing.Molpher.Molpher` instance.

 We managed to generate 27 morphs in this case.
-By default, :class:`~Molpher.Molpher` tries to generate 30 compounds, but it will ignore those that failed to generate.
+By default, :class:`~.core.morphing.Molpher.Molpher` tries to generate 30 compounds, but it will ignore those that failed to generate.
 This can be caused by internal errors that should be showed in the error output, but also simply because certain operators cannot be applied to the molecule in question.
-For example, if there is no ring in the molecule and the `RemoveBond.RemoveBond` operator is chosen, no molecules are generated because this operator fails if its application results in a disconnected structure.
+For example, if there is no ring in the molecule and the :class:`~.core.morphing.operators.RemoveBond.RemoveBond` operator is chosen, no molecules are generated because this operator fails if its application results in a disconnected structure.